thoughtbot/guides/style/README.md

 * Place opening brace for control and loop blocks on same line.
 * Prefer `NSInteger`, `CGFloat`, and similar macros over `int`, `float`, and other base types.
-* Prefer AutoLayout for view layouts and constraints.
+* Prefer *Auto Layout* for view layouts and constraints.

 Python
 ------